 Have you ever read the foundational documents and/or statement of faith/belief of the church you attend?
 I ask this because many, in fact, have never done so.
 Some who are reading this book may therefore already be part of a church that claims to be Christian, a church of Christ if you will, but when you learn their true fundamental beliefs and statement of faith, you realize that it’s not really Christian at all.
 These cults look (to the casual observer) like they believe in the gospel message of Scripture, but when you actually go read their foundational beliefs (which are available if you seek them out), you will find that they simply believe in a scheme of man.

 Many of these cults use the name of Jesus (or Jesus Christ) in their own church names and in their teachings.
 They may even appear to believe in the Jesus of the Bible, but upon closer examination, you will see that their core beliefs deny Christ in one way or another, such as:

 - Denying that Jesus is God,

-- Denying that Jesus has existed eternally (i.e., Jesus was a created being, and that Jesus had a beginning),
+- Denying that Jesus has existed eternally (i.e., Jesus is a created being, and that Jesus had a beginning),

 - Claiming that Jesus is just “an angel” (e.g., Michael) or the “brother of Satan,”

 - Claiming that there are other ways to heaven,

 - Or other heresies

 I therefore strongly encourage you to seek out and read (or re-read) the core beliefs of your church.
 Know that some cults go to great lengths to hide their true core statements/beliefs from you.
-And after doing so, you may need to confront the cold hard reality that you are indeed in a cult that doesn’t actually worship the one true and living God – Jesus of Nazareth, the Christ, the Son of God, and the Son of Man, eternally existing, second Person of the Holy Trinity.
+And after doing so, you may need to confront the cold hard reality that you are indeed in a cult that doesn’t actually worship “the living and true God”– Jesus of Nazareth, the Christ, the Son of God, and the Son of Man, eternally existing, second Person of the Holy Trinity.